Daniel Sickles: Early life and politics

+Political office

-In 1853 Sickles became corporation counsel of New York City, but resigned soon afterward when appointed as secretary of the U.S. legation in London, under James Buchanan, by appointment of President Franklin Pierce.
+In 1853 Sickles became corporation counsel of New York City, but resigned soon afterward when appointed by President Franklin Pierce to be secretary of the U.S. legation in London.
+He served under United States Minister to the United Kingdom James Buchanan.

 In 1855 he returned to the United States, and in 1856 he was elected as a member of the New York State Senate in the 3rd district.
 He was re-elected to the seat in 1857.

-In 1856 he was also elected as a Democrat to the 35th U.S. Congress, and held office from March 4, 1857, to March 3, 1861, a total of two terms.
+In 1856 he was elected as a Democrat to the 35th U.S. Congress, and held office from March 4, 1857, to March 3, 1861, a total of two terms.

-Homicide of Key

 Sickles was censured by the New York State Assembly for escorting a known prostitute, Fanny White, into the Assembly's chambers.
 He also reportedly took her to England, while leaving his pregnant wife at home.
 He presented White to Queen Victoria, using as her alias the surname of a New York political opponent.

+Homicide of Philip Key

 On February 27, 1859, in Lafayette Square, across the street from the White House, Sickles shot and killed Philip Barton Key II, the United States Attorney for the District of Columbia and the son of Francis Scott Key.
 Sickles had discovered that Philip Key was having an affair with his wife, Teresa Bagioli Sickles.